Buriganga River

-Pollution
+Importance

 The Buriganga is economically very important to Dhaka.
 Launches and country boats provide connection to other parts of Bangladesh, a largely riverine country.

-When the Mughals made Dhaka their capital in 1610, the banks of the Buriganga were already a prime location for trade.
-The river was also the city's main source of drinking water.
+Pollution

+In the 20th century the water table and river became polluted by polyethylene waste and other hazardous substances from demolished buildings near the river banks.

-Today, the Buriganga river is afflicted by the noisome problem of pollution.
-The chemical waste of mills and factories, household waste, medical waste, sewage, dead animals, plastics, and oil are some of the Buriganga's pollutants.
-The city of Dhaka discharges about 4,500 tons of solid waste every day and most of it is released into the Buriganga.
-According to the Department of Environment, 21600 m3 of toxic waste are released into the river by the tanneries every day.
+The Buriganga river ranks among the most polluted rivers in the country.
+The chemical waste of mills and factories, household waste, medical waste, sewage, dead animals, plastics, and oil are some of the Buriganga's many pollutants.
+The city of Dhaka discharges about 4,500 tons of solid waste every day, and most of it is released into the Buriganga.
+According to the Bangladesh Department of Environment, 21600 m3 of toxic waste are released into the river by the tanneries every day.
 Experts identified nine industrial areas in and around the capital city as the primary sources of river pollution: Tongi, Tejgaon, Hazaribagh, Tarabo, Narayanganj, Savar, Gazipur, Dhaka Export Processing Zone and Ghorashal.
-Most of the industrial units of these areas have no sewage treatment or effluent treatment plants (ETPs) of their own.
+Most of the industrial units of these areas have no industrial wastewater treatment plants of their own.